-Many states have specific laws for domestic violence no-contact orders.
+Many states have specific laws for domestic violence no contact orders.
 If children are involved, the judge may grant a temporary custody order to a certain parent or relative, as long as the defendant is removed from the home.
-A hearing can decide if a permanent no-contact order must be placed.
+A hearing can decide if a permanent no contact order must be placed.

-How To Get No-Contact Order
+How to Get No Contact Order

-A no-contact order is requested when a petitioner feels that are in danger.
+A no contact order is requested when a petitioner feels that are in danger.
 Usually, the petitioner has been a victim of physical, verbal, or emotional abuse.
-Besides victims of abuse, stalking victims are able to petition courts for no-contact orders.
+Besides victims of abuse, stalking victims are able to petition courts for no contact orders.
 The stalking must have consisted of unwanted correspondence (letters, emails, phone calls, etc.), repeatedly over a period of time.

 This form will specify the details of the no contact order, whether that is to stay away from the protected person(s)’s home, business, school, or place of employment.
-It will also specifiy that the defendant may not contact the protected person, directly or indirectly.
-In some cases, the no contact order form will require the defendant to give up any firearms they have in their posession until the order is lifted.
+It will also specify that the defendant may not contact the protected person, directly or indirectly.
+In some cases, the no contact order form will require the defendant to give up any firearms they have in their possession until the order is lifted.

-How To Get No Contact Order Lifted
+How to Get No Contact Order Lifted

 In most states, you will need to fill out a form to get a no contact order lifted, specifying which parts of the order you want terminated and why.
 Once you sign the form and turn it in to the county clerk, a judge will review your request, and either approve or deny it based on what they think is best for the victim.
 Keep in mind, there is usually a filing fee you must pay when turning in the form.

 No Contact Order Violation